awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-setup-api-key-with-console.md

 Before setting up API keys, you must have created an API and deployed it to a stage\.

-For instructions on how to create and deploy an API by using the API Gateway console, see [Creating an API in Amazon API Gateway](how-to-create-api.md) and [Deploying an API in Amazon API Gateway](how-to-deploy-api.md), respectively\.
+For instructions on how to create and deploy an API by using the API Gateway console, see [Creating a REST API in Amazon API Gateway](how-to-create-api.md) and [Deploying a REST API in Amazon API Gateway](how-to-deploy-api.md), respectively\.

 **Topics**
 + [Require API Key on a Method](#api-gateway-usage-plan-configure-apikey-on-method)